DougUOT/MechaCar_Statistical_Analysis/README.md

 Notice that our null hypothesis the situation that our outcomes can be clarified by irregular possibility with no external impact.
 Conversely, our substitute theory addresses whatever other situation that our outcomes could yield.
 When we laid out our null and alternate hypothesis, we would then have to distinguish a statistical analysis to survey in the event that our invalid theory is valid.

-** Ho | Null Hypothesis: When comparing MerchCar's variables with competitors, do customers have a perceived price value?
+     * Ho | Null Hypothesis: When comparing MerchCar's variables with competitors, do customers have a perceived price value?
-** Ha | Alternative Hypothsis: When comparing MerchCar's variables to competitors, do customers NOT have a perceived price value?
+     * Ha | Alternative Hypothsis: When comparing MerchCar's variables to competitors, do customers NOT have a perceived price value?

 * What statistical test would you use to test the hypothesis?
 And why?

+Below is a brief explanation based on the theoretical class at the University of Toronto, in the Data Analytics bootcamp course.

 In spite of the fact that information assortment and examination are significant, the foundation of the logical technique is hypothesis testing.
 Hypotheses are used by the logical technique to assist with limiting the extent of exploration and testing as well as give a reasonable result of our outcomes.
 Without creating a bunch of hypothesis, it turns out to be dramatically more hard to evaluate results and give quantifiable results to our analyses.
 As data analysts, we must match a bunch of hypotheses to an appropriate statistical test to guarantee that outcomes are deciphered accurately.